jmgaudet/concordia-schedule-scraper/README.md

 # concordia-schedule-scraper
 ## Summary:
 Using Python and selenium, this program takes a myConcordia login, navigates through the user's class schedule, scrapes the info, and creates a .ics file.
 This file can then be executed to directly populate Calendar (on Mac) with the user's entire class schedule.

-The program can also export the class schedule to __Google Calendar__.
+The program can also export the class schedule to Google Calendar.
 To export to Google Cal, simply add "google" to the terminal command (see examples below).

 Should you not wish to add to Google cal, simply do not add the word 'google' to the terminal command.

 ## Requirements: